 AML regulations require financial institutions issuing credit or allowing customers to open accounts to complete due-diligence procedures to ensure they are not aiding in money laundering activities or financial crimes.
 It’s up to financial institutions that issue credit or allow customers to open accounts to practice enhanced due diligence and verify customers to ensure they are not taking part in a money laundering scheme.
 They must verify where large sums of money originated, monitor suspicious activities and report material cash transactions.

 Online identity verification is the starting point for AML compliance in the digital world.
 If the EU’s Fourth Anti-Money Laundering Directive is any indication, governing bodies are becoming more comfortable with, and some would suggest even encouraging of, the use of digital customer identity verification.

 The European Commission recognizes,

 “Accurate identification and verification of data of natural and legal persons is essential for fighting money laundering or terrorist financing.
 Latest technical developments in the digitalization of transactions and payments enable a secure remote or electronic identification.”

 According to Gov.UK, organizations must perform due diligence by carrying out checks on their business and customers, and maintain records to help prevent money laundering.
 Customer due diligence works hand in hand with customer identification.
-It is a financial organization's responsibility to check and verify who a customer is.
-In practice, this means obtaining a customer’s name, photograph on an official document that confirms their identity, and residential address and date of birth.
-The best way to do this is to ask for a government issued document like a passport, along with utility bills, bank statements and other official documents.
+It is a financial organization’s responsibility to check and verify who a customer is.
+In practice, this means obtaining a customer’s name, photograph on an official document that confirms their identity, residential address and date of birth.
+The best way to do this is to ask for a government-issued document like a passport, along with utility bills, bank statements and other official documents.

 AML and KYC go hand in hand when it comes to the role of online identity verification.